 Use insulation to protect your attic and basement as well as your external walls and garage.
 These areas are the most susceptible to temperature change.
 You can also use insulation to protect water heaters, helping to extend their lifespan and reduce the amount of energy needed to heat water.

 There’s not necessarily one type of material that’s superior; it’s about whichever works best for you.
 We hope that our comparison of the different types of roof insulation materials helps you decide which type is best for your home.
 At Legacy Service, we’ll not only help you make that choice, but we’ll also install it for you.
-To learn more about choosing the right type of insulation for your home, contact us today at 215-798-9790.
+To learn more about roofing replacement, contact us today at 215-798-9790.

 Posted on Oct 11, 2019 in Roof